 Always include instructions when:

-- Using rating scales or grids
+- You are using rating scales or grids

 - The question format might be ambiguous

-- Working with general public audiences
+- You are working with general public audiences

 Consider custom help text for: